mroejr/BAAM/Proposal.md

 ## Operational Environment

 The environment this project chooses to focus on is a home environment.
 The software would be used for personal use.
-A simple hardware device (Windows, Mac, Raspberry Pi) would have Kodi installed.

 ## Security needs